Variational analysis of inference from dynamical systems: The

 \section{The \Tracking}

-This section is devoted to the proof of the \Tracking.
-We first establish the finiteness of the optimal cost $C(S : \nu)$.
+This section is devoted to the proof of Theorem \ref{Thm:GeneralConvergence}.
+We first establish the finiteness of the optimal loss $L(S : \nu)$.
+Recall that under the standard assumptions $\ell^* \in L^1(\nu)$ is a measurable upper bound on $\sup_x |\ell(x,y)|$.

-\begin{lemma} Under the standard assumptions, $C(S: \nu) \in (-\infty, \infty)$. \end{lemma} \begin{proof} As $\cX$ is non-empty and compact and $S$ is continuous, there exists at least one measure $\mu \in \cM(\cX,S)$.
+\begin{lemma} Under the standard assumptions, $L(S: \nu) \in (-\infty, \infty)$. \end{lemma} \begin{proof} As $\cX$ is non-empty and compact and $S$ is continuous, there exists at least one measure $\mu \in \cM(\cX,S)$.
 Thus $\mu \otimes \nu$ is in $\cJ(S: \nu)$, and in particular, $\cJ(S: \nu)$ is non-empty.
-By assumption, $| \int c \, d\lambda | \leq \int c^* \, d\nu < \infty$, for each $\lambda \in \cJ(S: \nu)$, and as this bound is independent of $\lambda$, the lemma follows. \end{proof}
+By assumption, $| \int \ell \, d\lambda | \leq \int \ell^* \, d\nu < \infty$, for each $\lambda \in \cJ(S: \nu)$, and as this bound is independent of $\lambda$, the lemma follows. \end{proof}

-The proof of the \Tracking \ relies on Kingman's subadditive ergodic theorem \cite{Kingman1968,Kingman1973,Kingman1976} and a weak compactness argument.
+The proof of Theorem \ref{Thm:GeneralConvergence} relies on Kingman's subadditive ergodic theorem \cite{Kingman1968,Kingman1973,Kingman1976} and a weak compactness argument.
 We first establish the result when $T$ is continuous and then deduce the general result from this special case.

 .1in

 \begin{PfofTracking}

 We begin by establishing that, for $\nu$-almost every $y$,